 Rating of Evidence: I = One or more randomized trials with clinical outcomes and/or validated laboratory endpoints; II = One or more well-designed, nonrandomized trials or observational cohort studies with long-term clinical outcomes; III = Expert opinion

-A complete blood count and differential should be performed on newborns exposed to HIV before initiation of infant antiretroviral (ARV) drug prophylaxis.
-Decisions about the timing of hematologic monitoring of infants after birth depend on a number of factors, including baseline hematologic values, gestational age at birth, clinical condition of the infants, which ARV drugs are being administered, receipt of concomitant medications, and maternal antepartum ARV drug regimen.
-Anemia is the primary complication seen in neonates given the standard 6-week postnatal zidovudine regimen.
-In PACTG 076, infants in the zidovudine group had lower hemoglobin levels at birth than those in the placebo group, with the maximal difference (1 g/dL) occurring at age 3 weeks.1 The lowest mean value for hemoglobin levels (10 g/dL) occurred at age 6 weeks in the zidovudine group.
+A complete blood count and differential should be performed before starting newborns exposed to HIV on antiretroviral (ARV) drug prophylaxis or empiric HIV therapy (see Antiretroviral Management of the Newborns with Perinatal HIV Exposure and Perinatal HIV).
+Decisions about the timing of hematologic monitoring of infants after birth depend on several factors, including the infant’s baseline hematologic values, gestational age at birth, and clinical condition; the infant ARV drugs and concomitant medications being administered; and the maternal antepartum ARV drug regimen.
+Anemia is the primary complication seen in neonates who received a 6-week postnatal prophylaxis regimen with zidovudine.
+In PACTG 076, infants in the zidovudine group had lower hemoglobin levels at birth than those in the placebo group, with the maximal difference between the groups (1 g/dL) occurring at age 3 weeks.1 The lowest mean value for hemoglobin levels (10 g/dL) occurred at age 6 weeks in the zidovudine group.
 By age 12 weeks, hemoglobin values in both groups were similar.
 No significant differences in other laboratory parameters were observed between groups.
-Hematologic safety data are limited on administration of 4 mg/kg of zidovudine twice daily in infants.
+Hematologic safety data on administration of zidovudine 4 mg/kg twice daily in infants are limited.
 Some experts remeasure hemoglobin and neutrophil counts routinely after 4 weeks of zidovudine prophylaxis and/or when diagnostic HIV polymerase chain reaction (PCR) tests are obtained.

-In utero exposure to maternal combination ARV drug regimens may be associated with more anemia and/or neutropenia compared with that seen in infants exposed to zidovudine alone.2-4 In PACTG 316, where 77% of mothers received antenatal combination therapy, significant Grade 3 or higher anemia was noted in 13% and neutropenia in 12% of infants, respectively.
-Some experts recommend more intensive monitoring of hematologic and serum chemistry and liver function assays at birth and when diagnostic HIV PCR tests are obtained in infants exposed to combination ARV drug regimens in utero or during the neonatal period.
+Older studies previously showed that the association seen with in utero exposure to maternal ARVs and anemia and/or neutropenia in infants was greater with combination ARV drug regimens than with zidovudine alone.2-4 In PACTG 316, where 77% of mothers received antenatal combination therapy, significant Grade 3 or higher anemia was noted in 13% and neutropenia in 12% of infants, respectively.
+Some experts recommend more intensive monitoring of hematologic tests at birth and when diagnostic HIV PCR tests are obtained in infants exposed to combination ARV drug regimens in utero or during the neonatal period.

 If hematologic abnormalities are found, decisions on whether to continue infant ARV prophylaxis need to be individualized.
-Considerations include the extent of the abnormality, whether related symptoms are present, duration of infant prophylaxis, and risk of HIV infection (as assessed by maternal history of ARV prophylaxis, viral load near delivery, and mode of delivery).
-A 4-week zidovudine regimen has been reported to result in earlier recovery from anemia in otherwise healthy infants compared with the 6-week zidovudine regimen.9 A 4-week (instead of 6-week) zidovudine neonatal chemoprophylaxis regimen is recommended when a mother has received standard antiretroviral therapy (ART) during pregnancy with consistent viral suppression and no concerns related to maternal adherence; the shorter regimen will mitigate the risk of anemia in such infants, who are at low risk of acquiring HIV (see Antiretroviral Management of Newborns).10,11
+Considerations include the extent of the abnormality, whether related symptoms are present, duration of infant prophylaxis, and risk of HIV infection (as assessed by maternal history of ARV prophylaxis, maternal viral load near delivery, and mode of delivery).
+Compared with the 6-week zidovudine regimen, a 4-week zidovudine regimen has been reported to result in earlier recovery from anemia in HIV-exposed but otherwise healthy infants.9 A 4-week (instead of a 6-week) zidovudine neonatal chemoprophylaxis regimen is recommended when a mother has received standard antiretroviral therapy (ART) during pregnancy with consistent viral suppression and no concerns related to maternal adherence; the shorter regimen will mitigate the risk of anemia in infants born to such women and thus at low risk of acquiring HIV (see Antiretroviral Management Newborns).10,11

-Hyperlactatemia has been reported in infants with in utero exposure to ARV drugs, but it appears to be transient and, in most cases, asymptomatic.12,13 Routine measurement of serum lactate is not recommended in asymptomatic neonates to assess for potential mitochondrial toxicity because the clinical relevance is unknown and the predictive value for toxicity appears poor.12,13 Serum lactate measurement should be considered, however, for infants who develop severe clinical symptoms of unknown etiology, particularly neurologic symptoms.
-In infants with symptoms, if levels are significantly abnormal (i.e., >5 mmol/L), ARV prophylaxis should be discontinued and an expert in pediatric HIV infection consulted regarding alternate prophylaxis.
+Hyperlactatemia has been reported in infants with in utero exposure to ARV drugs, but it appears to be transient and, in most cases, asymptomatic.12,13 Routine measurement of serum lactate to assess for potential mitochondrial toxicity is not recommended in asymptomatic neonates because the clinical relevance of hyperlactatemia is unknown and the value of lactate levels as a predictive measure of toxicity appears poor.12,13 Serum lactate measurement should be considered, however, for infants who develop severe clinical symptoms of unknown etiology, particularly neurologic symptoms.
+ARV prophylaxis should be discontinued in infants with symptoms and if serum lactate levels are significantly abnormal (i.e., >5 mmol/L), with an expert in pediatric HIV infection consulted regarding alternate prophylaxis.

 Prophylaxis Against Pneumocystis jirovecii Pneumonia

-To prevent Pneumocystis jirovecii pneumonia, all infants born to women with HIV should begin trimethoprim-sulfamethoxazole (TMP-SMX) prophylaxis at age 4 to 6 weeks, after completion of the infant ARV prophylaxis regimen, unless there is adequate virologic test information to presumptively exclude HIV infection (see the Pediatric OI Guidelines).14
+To prevent Pneumocystis jirovecii pneumonia, all infants born to women with HIV should begin trimethoprim-sulfamethoxazole (TMP-SMX) prophylaxis at age 4 to 6 weeks, after completion of the infant ARV prophylaxis regimen, unless there is adequate virologic test information to presumptively exclude HIV infection (see the Pediatric Opportunistic Infections Guidelines).14

 HIV Testing of the Infant

-All infants perinatally exposed to HIV require virologic HIV testing to diagnose HIV or determine that they have not acquired HIV.
+All infants perinatally exposed to HIV require virologic HIV testing to diagnose or exclude HIV infection.
 For a detailed discussion, including types of tests and recommended HIV testing schedule, see Diagnosis of HIV Infection in Infants and Children.

 Infant Feeding Practices and Risk of HIV Transmission

-In the United States, where safe infant feeding alternatives are available, it is recommended that women with HIV not breastfeed their infants.15 Maternal receipt of ART is likely to reduce free virus in breast milk, but the presence of cell-associated virus (intracellular HIV DNA) remains unaffected and may continue to pose a transmission risk.16 However, clinicians should be aware that some women may face considerable social, familial, and personal pressures to breastfeed despite this recommendation.
-It is important to address possible barriers to formula feeding beginning as early as possible in the antenatal period (see Postpartum Follow Up).
+In the United States, where safe infant feeding alternatives are available, it is recommended that women with HIV not breastfeed their infants.15 Maternal receipt of ART is likely to reduce free virus in breast milk, but the presence of cell-associated virus (intracellular HIV DNA) remains unaffected and may continue to pose a transmission risk.16 However, clinicians should be aware that some women may face considerable social, familial, and personal pressures to breastfeed despite this recommendation. (see Guidance for Counseling and Managing Women Living with HIV in the United States Who Desire to Breastfeed).
+It is important to address possible barriers to formula feeding beginning as early as possible in the antenatal period.